House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Best Types Of Gravel For Bare Feet

-Walking barefoot in your own garden is a pleasure many people enjoy.
-If you want to experience this feeling, you will want to choose comfortable gravel that won’t cut, scrape, or dig into your bare feet.
-Choose soft and smooth pebbles, gravel that is designed for compacting, or manufactured stones that have had the sharp edges effectively manufactured out of them before being used.
-We’ve included six basic options, above, but there are many others, including a wide variety of colors, sizes, and finishes.
+Walking barefoot in the yard is a pleasure many people enjoy, but you must choose comfortable gravel that won’t cut, scrape, or dig into your bare feet.
+You can select soft and smooth pebbles, gravel designed for compacting, or manufactured stones that have had sharp edges removed.
+We’ve included six basic options above, but there are many others, including a wide variety of colors, sizes, and finishes.

 Featured Image Credit: CC0 Public Domain, pxhere